jesusjorge/jesusjorge.github.io/README.md

 ---

-What I have here is a single line of code that can execute a Python Script, that is hosted in my other repository.
+What I have here is a single line of code that will result in a cascade of events that will lead to:
+- Automatic pip installs where required

 It also tries to avoids Cache Delay, since it uses GitHub API.
 Such API has a [rate limit](https://api.github.com/rate_limit).
 It will fall back automatically to Raw GitHub CDN when it reaches it.